Problem · Swiss discretion vs US visibility

 What this work does not include.

 These belong with Swiss counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Swiss commercial culture signals seriousness through restraint.
-Precise specification, absence of oversell, quiet compounding, and process rigour made visible through what the firm does not claim.
-In Zurich this reads as depth.
-In America the same restraint reads as hedged conviction and missing category.
+Precise specification, absence of oversell, quiet compounding, and process rigour made visible through what GMA does not claim.
+In Zurich this lands as depth.
+In America the same restraint lands as hedged conviction and missing category.
 The American buyer sorts within the first twenty seconds on three signals: category anchor, outcome claim, and US peer set.
 Swiss understatement omits the first two by habit.
-The reader does not interpret the restraint as depth.
+The buyer does not interpret the restraint as depth.
 They interpret the space where the category claim should be as the absence of one.
-The firm has not changed at the border.
-The reader has.
+GMA has not changed at the border.
+The buyer has.

 No. The Swiss identity is preserved.
 The home-market materials continue to lead with Swiss rigour, discretion, and process because those signals carry in Zurich.
-The US-facing surface is rebuilt to lead with the category claim and the outcome, with Swiss rigour held as supporting trust rather than the dominant frame.
-This is register translation, not identity replacement.
-The firm does not become an American firm.
-The US reader simply receives the information in the order the American filter expects.
+The US website, deck, and sales material is rebuilt to lead with the category claim and the outcome, with Swiss rigour held as supporting trust rather than the dominant frame.
+This is buyer-language translation, not identity replacement.
+GMA does not become an American firm.
+The US buyer simply receives the information in the order the American filter expects.

 No. Swiss company formation, FINMA licensing, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, and US banking introductions are handled by Swiss counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Three steps in order.
-First, name the US category on the first frame of each US-facing surface, with the US customer type and the outcome the American buyer should expect.
-Second, rebuild the proof stack for the US peer set: US references where they exist, US pilot positions or US-tier advisory relationships where they do not yet exist, and US-side independent verification to fill the interim gap.
+First, name the US category on the first frame of each US website, deck, and sales material, with the US customer type and the outcome the American buyer should expect.
+Second, rebuild the proof stack for the US peer set: US references where they exist, US pilot positions or US-tier specialist relationships where they do not yet exist, and US-side independent verification to fill the interim gap.
 Third, hold Swiss rigour, FINMA compliance, cantonal-tier standing, and Zurich cluster adjacency as supporting trust signals beneath the US category claim rather than above it.
 The home materials continue to run in the Swiss register for the home audience.

 Further on the Zurich corridor.